bottenderjs/bottenderjs.github.io/content/docs/Guides-CustomConnector.md

 ## CustomContext

-Context is an abstraction of current conversation context.
+The context is an abstraction of the current conversation context.
 Every context instance includes event, session, state, and all available context methods:

 ```js
 {